helmarw/myClock/README.md

 Displays accurate time and current weather on a 64x32 pixel display.
 Sets timezone automatically from geoIP, uses the ESP's native NTP for time, and accepts OTA updates.
 Local WebServer allows updating and configuration, including color-picker to set digits color.

 Designed to run on a Wemos-D1-Mini or NodeMCU, configured for CPU Freq 160Mhz and Flash size 4M (1M SPIFFS).
-Known to work on D1-mini-lite, with Flash size 1M (64k SPIFFS), and now also supports ESP32. (comment: I recommend MH-ET LIVE D1 mini)
+Known to work on D1-mini-lite, with Flash size 1M (64k SPIFFS), and now also supports ESP32.
+Comment: I recommend MH-ET LIVE D1 mini

 Unwanted Serial output may be directed to NullStream, or on ESP32 output can be sent to Bluetooth.